-28. 48% of buyers use their mobile device to search for products they’re interested in.
+28. Over 51% of buyers use their mobile devices to search for products they’re interested in.

-30. Google dominates the search engine market on mobile with control in 10 countries.
+30. Google dominates the search engine market on mobile in the US at 94.19%.

-Also, during the past year, Google accounted for 79% of all global desktop search traffic, followed by Bing (with around 7.25%, Baidu with 6.55%, and Yahoo with 5.06%).
-This further cements that we must inevitably submit to the rules set by the Google giant, keep up with the changes established by its algorithm, and understand its strengths and weaknesses.
+Mobile marketing statistics show that during the past year, Google also accounted for 95.23% of all global mobile search traffic, followed by Baidu at 1.53%, Yahoo at 0.84%, Yandex at 0.65%, DuckDuckGo at 0.52%, and Bing falling at 0.47%.
+This further cements that we must inevitably submit to Google’s rules, keep up with the changes established by its algorithm, and understand its strengths and weaknesses.

 Mobile Videos Statistics

-33. There’s a 100% increase in mobile video uploads every year.
+34. There’s a 100% increase in mobile video consumption every year.

 - The growth of mobile internet users is staggering.